 But does all this technology really work?
 The simple answer is "maybe," and it depends on whom you ask and how you define “work.”
 Search the web or Twitter for success stories on weight loss and chances are you may see many attribute their success to an app or virtual group.
 But what does academia say about this relatively new technology?
 While still a new area of research, several studies suggest that using technology as a tool may have some benefits, and that computerized interventions do show positive outcomes for physical activity, facilitating weight loss and improving diet.
 This has been seen with relatively simple technologies, as well, such as digital weight-loss scales, the use of which has been associated with both weight loss and weight-loss maintenance (Kennedy et al., 2012).
 The initial results from these studies indicate some of these devices can be effective, but it is far too early to conclude that they can help establish long-term behavioral change toward healthy choices.
 Researchers from Penn State conclude there may be possible value but caution that while mobile fitness apps have potential for helping people increase their physical activity (and thus their health), little is known about the behavior-change techniques promoted by these apps (Conroy, Yang and Maher, 2014).

 Personal trainers and health coaches from around the world are starting to question what the impact of technology will be for their businesses.
 Rather than avoid it and hope the tech trend will go away (it won’t), what if personal trainers and health coaches embraced the use of technology to truly make a difference in the lives of clients?
-What if we used technology to better manage and run our businesses, giving us more time to do what we love, the real reason we are all in this industry—to help others?
+What if we used technology to better manage and run our businesses, giving us more time to do what we love, the real reason we are all in this industry

 I tend to be a risk taker when it comes to technology.
 The same challenges and concerns were raised when technology was introduced to the banking industry, the music industry and the telephone industry, just to name a few.
 My advice?
 Find a few areas in your business where you think technology could make a difference.
 It could be your accounting procedures, credit-card processing, scheduling or how you track your client’s progress.
 Pick one, do your homework and find a few solutions to test.
 Ask a few clients for their input (we all know clients like to give their opinions on things) and make a plan to become more tech savvy in your business.